 How sleeve gastrectomy saves lives

-Obesity places a major burden on every part of your body, from your joints to your organs.
+Obesity puts pressure on nearly every aspect of your body, from your organs to your joints..
 Your chances of developing chronic conditions significantly rise once your BMI reaches 30 and above and soars when you climb beyond a BMI of 40.
 Here are just some of the conditions you’re at risk for:

 - Certain cancers